Emmiechege/Emmiechege/README.md

 # Hello, there! 👋

 I'm Emmie, a multipotentialite currently immersed in the world of software engineering.
 With a project management background and a profound love for art and coding, I aim to bridge the gap between technology and creativity.
-Aspiring to become a seasoned Frontend Developer, I'm driven by the desire to craft innovative and imaginative experiences, weaving together the realms of innovation and imagination at the intersection of art and coding .
+Aspiring to become a Frontend Developer, I'm driven by the desire to craft innovative and imaginative user experiences, weaving together the realms of innovation and imagination at the intersection of art and coding .

 ## 🚀 About Me